 Testing Setup

-Because of deep integration with libauth, CashScript allows for local transaction evaluation without actual interaction with any Bitcoin Cash test network.
-With a MockNetwork environment you can create virtual UTXOs without doing additional preparations.
+environment where you can create virtual UTXOs.
 This has the advantages of not needing any testnet balances, not having to set up smart contract UTXOs and not having network latency.
-This setup allows for using a testing framework to run repeated automated tests for increased smart contract security.
+Because of this the MockNetwork environment is the ideal setup to run repeated automated tests with a testing framework for increased smart contract security.

-For a quick start with a CashScript testing setup, you can check out our testing-suite example that demonstrates a full development and testing environment for CashScript contracts, similar to Hardhat on Ethereum.
+For a quick start with a CashScript testing setup, check out the example testing-suite that demonstrates a full development and testing environment for CashScript contracts, similar to Hardhat on Ethereum.

 MockNetworkProvider